-Tallulah Falls is the highlight of this state park and a beautiful choice for both beginner and expert hikers.
+One of Georgia’s most beautiful waterfalls, Tallulah Falls is the highlight of this state park and a beautiful choice for both beginner and expert hikers.
 The gorge is two miles long and about 1,000 feet deep.
 You can get a permit to hike to the gorge floor, but only 100 permits are available per day and not during water releases.
-You can also camp at the park and go rock climbing at certain times of year when the Peregrine Falcons aren’t nesting.
+You can also camp at the park and go rock climbing at certain times of the year when the Peregrine Falcons aren’t nesting.
 Lots of guided hikes are offered here too.

 Another must-see waterfall in Georgia is Anna Ruby Falls, which is near another great hiking destination known as Unicoi State Park in the northern part of the state.
-This is a very easy 0.8-mile out-and-back paved trail, so a great pick for non-hikers who want to see one of the state’s beautiful waterfalls.
+One of the best things to do in North Georgia Mountains, this is a very easy 0.8-mile out-and-back paved trail, so a great pick for non-hikers who want to see one of the state’s beautiful waterfalls.
 Check out the nearby Alpine village of Helen while you’re in the area.